 This information makes it easy to get in touch with another business or confirm that your LLC’s information is up to date.

-So you went to the business search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the business search, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in Ohio), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 Foreign entities have a slightly different process, however.
 If you run a foreign LLC, you’ve already been transacting business under an established name in other states, but if that name is unavailable in Ohio, you will need to declare a “fictitious name.”
 This is simply the name that your LLC will use for all its Ohio business activities, and it’s not hard to register one.
 All you need to do is include it on your registration application when you foreign qualify your LLC.